 #3 - HEPACART® Airborne Disinfection Module with UV-FORCE®

 The HEPACART® Airborne Disinfection Module with UV-FORCE®, when added to the ductwork of a negative air machine, takes a giant step toward rendering the air exhausted outside the room 100% pathogen-free.

 It uses far-UVC light as described above for the GermBuster Far-UVC Room Air Purifier with UV-FORCE®.
 Pathogens smaller than 0.3 microns, such as COVID-19, influenza, measles, tuberculosis, and other viruses smaller than <.3 microns, are exposed to a far-UVC lamp with a 222-nanometer wavelength that destroys cell walls.

 Maintenance of our negative air machine coupled to a UV-FORCE Air Disinfection Module with UV-FORCE consists of replacing HEPA filters in the negative air machine on a schedule and replacing the lamp in the disinfection module when it fails.

 If you already have negative air machines in place, adding this air disinfection module to each could be the most efficient way to improve air quality in your healthcare environment.

 Whether you call them air filtration units, air cleaners, air scrubbers, air sterilizers, or air disinfectant machines, the equipment you need to clean the air is only part of the story.
 Besides choosing the best tools, you must learn to use them competently and establish and maintain safety protocols.
 We’ll revisit those topics in a future post, but for now, you have a great starting place: three air purifying machines that are certified, tested, and trusted.

-If this post about hospital-grade air purification machines has piqued your interest, you can glean more information from the product pages linked above, browse our HEPACART 2020 Product Catalog, or download our newest price guide.
+If this post about hospital-grade air purification machines has piqued your interest, you can glean more information from the product pages linked above, shop our secure online store, or download our newest price guide.